techRMS/Ubercart/README.md

 **Step 2:**

-Navigate to Administer > Store administration > Configuration > Payment settings >
-Edit > Payment methods and check the Cardstream “enabled” checkbox.
-Finally, click Save configuration.
+Navigate to Administrator > Modules.
+Scroll down the list until you reach 'Ubercart - Payment'.
+Select Cardstream from the list and click Save Configuration at the bottom.

 **Step 3:**

-Once you have clicked “save configuration” you will be returned to the same page.
-From this page you can click “Cardstream settings” to drop down the module settings form.
+Navigate to Administrator > Store > Configuration > Payment Methods.
+Check Cardstream from the list and click edit to enter your Merchant ID, Signature, etc. Click Save Configuration.